 - Unable to work

-Understanding where someone is in their professional life gives you insight into what kind of people are interested in your products and whether they have the power to buy them for their entire company.
+Gathering this data provides insight into what kind of people are interested in your products and whether they have the power to buy them for their entire company.